 Great British Beef Week is organised by Ladies in Beef - an organisation of female beef farmers who care passionately about British beef.
 It runs from 23rd to 30th April and aims to encourage everyone to celebrate the quality and versatility of the natural protein source.
 Not only do we love supporting British food, but we are big supporters of women in business too, so this is a campaign that we can totally get behind.

 What we love about beef is that it's so versatile and quick to cook, especially when using thin cuts!
 This makes it perfect for a mid week dinner.
 Beef is great for an easy weeknight meal and this loaded salad is ready in just 40 minutes (and most of that is the potatoes roasting - which is the oven doing most of the work!).
 Why don't you join in with Great British Beef Week too and make a tasty meal using thin cuts of beef.
 Share it on social media using the hashtag #GreatBritishBeefWeek too.
 You can follow Ladies In Beef on Facebook too.

 What we love about this salad is it is great for feeding a crowd.
 You just pile up all the toppings in a giant serving bowl and let everyone dig in, making sure they get a little bit of everything.
 And then adding a bit of extra chermoula on top of course.
 When the really warm weather hits, arrange a garden dinner party and bring out a big bowl of this to your eagerly waiting guests.
 A healthy and delicious crowd pleasing meal in just 40 minutes.

-Spicy Steak and Roasted Potato Salad with Chermoula Dressing
+Spicy Steak Salad with Chermoula Dressing